-- actively using LinkedIn, Twitter and/or a blog; - maintaining relationships with colleagues (past or present); - making mutually beneficial introductions between your connections; - writing articles in trade magazines, etc or - presenting at conferences or attending conferences/training events.
+- actively using LinkedIn, Twitter and/or a blog; - maintaining relationships with colleagues (past or present); - making mutually beneficial introductions between your connections; - writing articles in trade magazines, etc or; - presenting at conferences or attending conferences/training events.

 Getting advice and using executive recruiters: Executive recruiters or 'headhunters' are a great source of information and often have access to opportunities that you might not know about or are never advertised.
 Working effectively with them is key.
 You should endeavor to maintain frequent (though not annoying!) contact and strong relationship with these firms and their consultants so that you remain at the forefront of their minds should an appropriate vacancy become available.
+Often they have mentoring or board coaching sessions available which can be invaluable.